8 Famous Alaskans

 Plame Wilson was born on a military base in Anchorage.
 The former CIA agent became the center of a scandal in 2003 after newspaper columnist Robert Novak revealed her identity.
 The revelation sparked an investigation which lead to the conviction of Scooter Libby, an advisor to Vice President Dick Cheney.

 Born in Utah, the 90’s pop icon grew up in Homer, Alaska.
 Jewel’s first album Pieces of You sold 12 million copies in the United States.
 The singer who gave the world love songs like “You Were Meant for Me” lived a rugged life while in Alaska.
 Her home had no running water or heater.
 The family’s main source of food was hunted game and canned fruit.

 The name might not be familiar, but you’ve likely seen her in a film or two.
 Bedard was the model and voice for Pocahontas in the hit animated Disney film of the same name.
 Born in Anchorage to an Inupiat and a French Canadian, Bedard’s Eskimo name is Goodiarook which means “someone who dropped.”
 We’re not quite sure why she was named that, but we’re hoping it was for her dance skills.

 Chances are you’ve used Sanger’s invention.
 Sanger is the co-founder of Wikipedia.
 He managed the online encyclopedia from 2001-2002.
 The Bellevue, Washington native grew up in Anchorage.
-Sanger’s Wikipedia entry states that he invented time travel, which begs the question, why didn’t he go back and start the site by himself?
+Sanger’s Wikipedia entry states that he invented time travel.

 The legendary gunfighter moved to Nome in 1897 during the height of the famed Alaska Gold Rush.
 Earp opened the Dexter Saloon, Nome’s first two story wooden building.
 The frontier lawman was arrested twice while he lived in Alaska but was never tried.